inferno-framework/us-core-test-kit/docs/Technical-Overview.md

 **To update this test kit in response to a new version of the US Core Implementation Guide, please see the [Version Update Guide](Version-Update-Guide.md).
-The Version Update Guide provides a detailed walkthrough of the components of the Test Kit that are changed during this process.**
+The Version Update Guide provides a detailed walkthrough of the components of the test kit at are changed during this process.**

-While developers of this Test Kit should aim to have completely correct tests, issues will likely be identified by the community over time.
-Because this Test Kit exports tests to the ONC Certification (g)(10) Test Kit, incorrect tests may delay certification activities for implementers, or even worse, encourage improper implementations just to make incorrect tests pass.
+While developers of this test kit should aim to have completely correct tests, issues will likely be identified by the community over time.
+Because this test kit ports tests to the ONC Certification (g)(10) Test Kit, incorrect tests may delay certification activities for implementers, or even worse, encourage improper implementations just to make incorrect tests pass.
 Therefore, the tests should be updated to include the test fixes as soon as possible.